andrewdavidmackenzie/flow/docs/describing/flow_libraries.md

 installations thus flows that use library functions are portable, providing the library is present and can be found wherever it is being run.

-The `flowrlib` runtime library accepts a "search path" where it should look for the library (using the library's name "lib_name" from the Url)
+The `flowrlib` runtime library by default looks for libraries in `$HOME/.flow/lib`, but can accept a "search path" where it should also look (using the library's name "lib_name" from the Url)

-Different flow runners (e.g. `flowrcli` or `flowrex` are included examples here but others can be written) can provide different ways to provide entries in the search path.
-Below we describe how `flowrcli` and `flowrex` do this.
+Different flow runners (e.g. `flowrcli` or `flowrgui` or others) provide provide a command line option (`-L`) to add entries to the search path.

+### Default locaiton
+If the library you are referencing is in the default location (`$HOME/.flow/lib`) then there is no need to configure the library search path or provide additional entries to it at runtime.

 ### Configuring the Library Search Path
-The library search path is initialized from the contents of the `$FLOW_LIB_PATH` environment variable (if it is defined).
+The library search path is initialized from the contents of the `$FLOW_LIB_PATH` environment variable.

 This path maybe augmented by supplying additional directories or URLs to search using one or more instances of the `-L` command line option.